Badass Women of Washington

 Senator Dianne Feinstein opens up about her barrier-breaking five-decade career and the tragic double murder that put her on that path.

-A congressswoman's quest to save her daughter
+A congresswoman's quest to save her daughter

 Representative Jaime Herrera Beutler introduces us to her miracle baby.
 Her daughter was born without kidneys but has survived thanks to her parents' efforts.